appseconnect/docs/_posts/ProcessFlow Management/2020-08-05-manage-actions-actionfilters-errorfilters.md

 ![actionfilter4](\staticfiles\processflow\media\action_filter4.png)

-6) You get the option to provide your filter for TWO sections.
+6) You get the option to provide your filter for two sections.
 Either on **HEADER** and **BODY**.
 As per you application API, you can provide the following details to configure the action filter.

-- Key: This is the filter key that will define the key to filter.
-- Operator: You need to select the type of operator needed for the execution of the action filter.
+- Key: The key defines the field on which you want to apply the filter on.
+For example, let us suppose you want to filter by created_date, then key will have created_date in it.
+- Operator: It represents the operator between the two operands.
+The operator is not mandatory.
+For instance, in case of REST based APIs, the Operator does not generally makes sense, as the filter goes into the query string which contains only a combination of key-value pair.
-- Value: You need to provide the value to the filter that will be executed to GET or POST data.
+- Value: You need to provide the value to the filter.
+This represents the data.
+For example, if you want to filter out the customers greater than a particular date, you can specify the date in the value field.

 Click on the SAVE icon beside the filter to save the current sibling.

 ![actionfilter5](\staticfiles\processflow\media\action_filter5.PNG)

-7) You can also append multiple filters by clicking on the **APPEND** button add conjuction on the same level as of the elder sibling filter..
-To add a conjuction on a level below, click on the (+) button beside the elder sibling.
+7) You can add as many filters as you want by clicking on the **APPEND** button.
+An optional conjunction is needed for some integrations which you can provide to join two queries.
+To add a conjuction on a level below, click on the (+) button beside the parent sibling.

-8) You can also save the filter as a template by clicking on **SAVE AS TEMPLATE** for reusing it on a different processflow for the same application within the same organisation.
+8) You can also save the filter as a template by clicking on **SAVE AS TEMPLATE** for reusing it on a different processflow.
 For more details on TEMPLATE, [Click Here](/processflow/manage-actions-actionfilters-errorfilters/#saving-a-template-filter).

 **Note:** You need to save the elder sibling before applying conjuction on same level or below level.

 ## Adding Retry Filters
+The retry filter allows the integration to rerun an erronous data to fix it.
+The Retry filter allows the user to create a filter that downloads an item based on a perticular id.

 1) Select the Action from the contextual menu of the node configuration window of the dragged application.